-- Active learning, in which the pupils' own insights, ideas, experience and knowledge are the basis for RE work, rather than seeing the teacher as a fount of knowledge. - Team teaching, so that mutual observation and support can be structured in low key and non-threatening ways. - Using ICT, for example on a school intranet between classrooms, or to provide ready access to information and understandings in the TWOS RE classroom. - A subject based culture of openness, encouragement and high expectations.
+- knowledge of their teacher, more on a bank of varied resources where information and ideas can be easily found. - Active learning, in which the pupils' own insights, ideas, experience and knowledge are the basis for RE work, rather than seeing the teacher as a fount of knowledge. - Team teaching, so that mutual observation and support can be structured in low key and nonthreatening ways. - Using ICT, for example on a school intranet between classrooms, or to provide ready access to information and understandings in the TWOS RE classroom. - A subject based culture of openness, encouragement and high expectations. - 3.
+Essential management support for TWOS in religious education - Continuity of deployment.
+It is bad practice to assign different TWOS to RE year after year.
+No school should be content with such unreasonable demands upon staff - Professional development.
+It would be reasonable to expect that all TWOS taking on some RE will be offered some professional development opportunities. - Time for the team.
+Staff meetings which TWOS cannot

-3. Essential management support for TWOS in religious education attend, because of main subject commitments are an inadequate response to the needs of RE team building.
+- attend, because of main subject commitments are an inadequate response to the needs of RE team building. - Support for the subject leader.
+Time, professional development and financial resources will enable subject leaders to manage their teams of TWOS better.